liuy0311/helloworld/README.md

   ssh-add -K ~/.ssh/id_rsa (change 'id_rsa' to whatever it is called that contains your new ssh key)
 3. Add new SSH key
   link: https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account
-  go to settings --> SSH and GPG keys --> New SSH key --> Paste SSH Key --> save
+  1. go to settings --> SSH and GPG keys --> New SSH key --> Paste SSH Key --> save
+  2. go to terminal and

-  $ pbcopy < ~/.ssh/id_rsa.pub (change 'id_rsa.pub' to whatever it is called that contains your new ssh key) Copies the contents of the id_rsa.pub file to your clipboard
+    pbcopy < ~/.ssh/id_rsa.pub (change 'id_rsa.pub' to whatever it is called that contains your new ssh key) This copies the contents of the id_rsa.pub file to your clipboard

 ## 2. Cloning First Repository
 Navigate to the repository you want to clone